Table of Contents

-The identification of the causative agent for various cases of hepatitis is very crucial in the sense that treatment for each varies significantly.
+Identification of the causative agent for various cases of hepatitis is crucial as a treatment for each varies significantly.

-In some cases, the pathogen, may it be a virus or another foreign body, can cause hepatic damage without directly insulting the hepatocytes.
+In some cases pathogens (virus or another foreign body) can cause hepatic damage without directly insulting the hepatocytes.
 Damage is achieved once the immune system is engaged to attack the invading agent.
 Activated T cells are then deployed to the area of invasion and unintentionally attack the surrounding hepatocytes.

-Generally, prognoses for pregnant women with autoimmune hepatitis are good, given that proper measures to control the disease are instituted promptly and consistently.
+Generally, the prognosis for pregnant women with autoimmune hepatitis is good, given that proper measures to control the disease are instituted promptly and consistently.
 Medications such as corticosteroids may help alleviate the condition.

 Non-Alcoholic Fatty Liver Disease in Pregnancy

 This condition is also referred to as steatohepatitis, and when uncontrolled, can lead to cirrhosis.
-It is somewhat similar to alcohol-induced liver damage in terms of morphology but without any evidence of alcohol abuse.
+It is similar to alcohol-induced liver damage in terms of morphology but without any evidence of alcohol abuse.
 It usually occurs with other conditions such as type 2 diabetes, obesity, and hyperlipidemia.
-Although most cases do not show any evidence of abnormal liver enzyme levels, steatosis may be very prominent in high-risk patients.
-Especially diabetic and obese pregnant women are at higher risk for developing the disease.
+Although most cases do not show any evidence of abnormal liver enzyme levels, steatosis may be prominent in high-risk patients.
+Diabetic and obese pregnant women are at higher risk of developing the disease.

-Steatohepatitis is actually a part of a continuum that starts with non-alcoholic steatohepatitis and ends with hepatic cirrhosis.
-Since steatohepatitis is asymptomatic, patients may present with very high levels of aminotransferases when they start to manifest signs and symptoms.
+Steatohepatitis is part of a continuum that starts with non-alcoholic steatohepatitis and ends with hepatic cirrhosis.
+Since steatohepatitis is asymptomatic, patients may present with very high levels of aminotransferases when they begin to manifest signs and symptoms.

 Cirrhosis in Pregnancy

-Liver cirrhosis is usually irreversible and is characterized by a profound fibrosis of the liver parenchyma.
-In an effort to compensate, the liver tries to regenerate the fibrosed areas, forming multiple nodules.
+Liver cirrhosis is usually irreversible and is characterized by fibrosis of the liver parenchyma.
+To compensate, the liver tries to regenerate the areas of fibrosis, forming multiple nodules.
 Cirrhosis is commonly the endpoint for many liver diseases.